voorhoede/email-template-guide/README.md

 1. [x] Configurate gulp inline-css
 1. [x] Configurate gulp litmus
 1. [ ] Setup demo email
-1. [ ] Nice to have: Poll litmus results and add to a results page.
+1. [ ] Nice to have: Pull litmus results and add to a results page.
 1. [ ] Nice to have: Make it possible to let inline-css ignore specific styles.

 ##Documentation

+1. [x] How to work with the module manager
 1. [ ] Best practices document
 	1. [ ] Best practices for gmail
 	1. [ ] Best practices for outlook

 ###Adding and removing modules

-* Components and views are ***modules***
+Components and views are ***modules***.

-* You can create or remove modules using a prompt.
+You can create or remove modules using a prompt.

 	$ npm run add-module

-Will ask you:
+It will ask you:

 * If you want to create a ***component*** or a ***view***
 * What you want the name of the module to be